Looking to purchase a home in Fort Lauderdale? Atlantic Properties International can help.

 Step 8 – Close the deal

-You'll get a Good Faith Estimate (GFE) detailing your closing costs from your lender within three days of receiving your loan application.
-The estimate is formed from the loan amount.
-RESPA requirements require that it has to include all closing costs and be within a narrow range of accuracy, and we'll analyze the estimate and let you know if it all looks okay.
+The estimate rests on the loan amount.
+RESPA requirements mandate that it has to contain all closing costs and be within a precise range of accuracy, and I'll study the estimate and let you know if everything looks okay.

-Then we'll close on your home.
-This should take place at a title company or escrow office and is often a smooth and calm affair.
+Then it's time to close on your house.
+This will most likely happen at a title company or escrow office and is often a smooth and stress-free occurrence.

 Step 9 – Move in

-Success!
+Congratulations!
 It's time to move into your new house.
 Enjoy it.
-And if you need anything, simply contact us or send us an e-mail.
+And if you need anything, make sure you call me at 9548811753 or e-mail me at .